-Before reaching a diagnosis, your doctor will eliminate other possible disorders or allergies that cause similar symptoms.
+Before reaching a diagnosis, a doctor will eliminate other possible disorders or allergies that cause similar symptoms.

-Doctors may also suggest following an elimination diet for 14 to 30 days.
-This diet requires you to remove any foods high in histamine or histamine triggers, and slowly reintroduce them to watch for new reactions.
+They may also suggest following an elimination diet for 14–30 days.
+This diet requires you to remove foods high in histamine or histamine triggers before slowly reintroducing them to watch for new reactions.

-Histamine intolerance can cause uncomfortable symptoms, but it can be treated with a low-histamine diet.
+Histamine intolerance can cause uncomfortable symptoms, but a low-histamine eating plan may help ease symptoms.